-The author achieved it in 300 pages to give a very good but not superficial overview of the topic we have to know as professional software developers.
+The author achieved it in 300 pages by giving a very good but not superficial overview of the topic we have to know as professional software developers.
 His book is based on C++11 but refers often to C++17.
-What I like in particular about the book is: It is not only about the Don’t but also the Do's.
+What I like in particular about the book is: It is not only about the Don’t but also the Dos.

 Here is a compilation of my standard seminars.
 These seminars are only meant to give you a first orientation.

 - C++ – Compact